 — Krisztina Nánási (@nanasikrisz) 1 augustus 2014

 1Dutch beer costs money but the experience is for free: Grote Marktstraat

-Yes, beer costs money but just relaxing as you watch the people go by is priceless!
+Yes, beer costs money (sadly) but just relaxing as you watch the people go by is priceless!
 Aside from being The Hague’s biggest shopping street, Grote Marktstraat also offers some very unique bars and cafes.
-It is the perfect place to visit in the evenings, when everyone is out of work and just enjoying their free time with friends and good old Dutch beer.
+It is the perfect place to visit in the evenings when everyone is out of work and just enjoying their free time with friends and good old Dutch beer.
 Grote Marktstraat is most definitely the perfect way to end your long day in The Hague.

-So here’s our list of free things to do in The Hague, do you have any free stuff worth doing in The Hague that needs to be in this article?
+Do you have any free stuff worth doing in The Hague that needs to be in this article?
 Feel free to mention it in the comments!